restqa/restqa/README.md

 - [X] **WE HATE** Maintaining the HTTP Mocks
 - [X] **WE HATE** Rewrite the test while changing the microservice technology

-This is why we decided to challenge ourself on how to transform this anger into a positive initative.
+This is why we decided to challenge ourself on how to transform this frustration into a positive initative.
 RestQA was build with a simple goal: Driving the happiness of the DEV team through testing.

 Run one command and get everything that you need to enjoy maintaining your microservice.